jfhammell/stcolumba/pages/pages-root-folder/index.md

   title: "Community Garden"
   url: /2022/community-garden/
   image: widget-veggies-303x182.jpg
-  text: "A wonderful harvest of vegetables from the Community Garden has been donated to the Ottawa Food Bank.
-Input on expanding the Community Garden next year is requested."
+  text: "A wonderful harvest of vegetables from the Community Garden has been donated to the Ottawa Food Bank."

 widget3:
   title: "Facilities"